catdieval/catdieval/README.md

 My name is Catherine Dieval.
 I am French and live in Germany, between Frankfurt am Main and Würzburg.
-I have studied physics (Bachelor in physics, Master in astrophysics and PhD in space technology) and worked at universities and institutes in different countries (Sweden, USA, UK and Germany) as a space physicist. 🔭
+I have studied physics (**Bachelor in physics, Master in astrophysics and PhD in space technology**) and worked at universities and institutes in different countries (Sweden, USA, UK and Germany) as a **space physicist**. 🔭

 In that period I was doing scientific data analysis from measuring instruments onboard spacecrafts orbiting Mars, by programming in the languages Matlab and IDL.
 I realized back then that writing code was for me an exciting part of that work.